transientskp/old-aartfaac-imaging-pipeline/README.rst

   data, and should provide methods to interact with that data.
 Their main function is to act as an interface between pipeline modules.
 The streamblob contains an ACM for each polarisation.

+StreamAdapter
+  Adapters are the final components of the data-import chain, and provide a mechanism to convert chunks of raw binary data into the data members of a Pelican data-blob (a specialised C++ container for holding data used by the Pelican pipeline; see below).
+The most basic function of an adapter is to de-serialise chunks of data, although re-ordering and re-factoring of the data to a form that is convenient for subsequent pipeline processing may also be carried out.
+Pelican currently provides support for two categories of adapters, distinguished by the type of input data chunks they are expected to
+  process: these are stream data adapters and service data adapters, which operate on the relevant data types.

 Subband
   A sequence of channels between 0 and 63.